 How do I get to the 890 Frienisberg Scenic Route?
 Where can I rent an e-bike?
 And where can I charge the battery?
 The answers to these and many other questions as well as all kinds of helpful tips can be found in this overview.

-The Frienisberg Scenic Route is a 43-kilometre e-bike route around Frienisberg hill.
+The Frienisberg Scenic Route is a 43-kilometre cycling tour around Frienisberg hill.
 Admire the spectacular view of the city and region of Bern and the mountain ranges behind them at the Leutschen scenic point, and the panoramic vistas of the Seeland and Jura regions on the other side of the hill.
 A truly scenic bike route – with culinary highlights and interesting information provided at the marked experience sites – is waiting to be explored by you.